Quantum Optical Electron Pulse Shaper

-We illustrate the temporal compression principle on the example of low energetic electrons with central kinetic energy of $5\,\mathrm{keV}$.
+\textit{Chirp Inversion Induced Pulse Compression---} A special case of pulse shaping is temporal compression of electron pulses induced by chirp inversion in a single energy sideband.
+We use as an example low energetic electrons with central kinetic energy of $5\,\mathrm{keV}$.
 Low-energy electrons, in general, undergo significant temporal elongation due to dispersion already after short distances, reaching durations several times longer than the initial length of the pulse.
-Also, the compression of the low energetic electrons can be conveniently achieved in relatively short propagation lengths.
+Also, the compression of the low energetic electrons can be conveniently achieved at relatively short propagation distances.